 Instructions

-- Smoke the Tuna: Pull the tuna from the marinade, pat it dry with paper towels, and place it on the smoker grates.
+- Smoke the Tuna: Remove tuna from the marinade, pat dry with paper towels, and place on smoker grates.
 Smoke for 15-20 minutes, checkin’ with a meat thermometer for 110-120°F (rare) or 125-130°F (medium-rare).
 Keep that pink center!

 Shopping List